krtek4/presentations/functionnal_php/blog.md

     $mem_factorial = memoize($factorial);

-Et voilà !
+Et voilà!
 You just built a cached version of a pure function.

 Conclusion